Emmely2008/Exercise---Technical-Comparison-of-an-SQL-and-Graph-Database-/README.md

 |getAllPersonsDepthFive:	|0.03	|0.03	||5.25	|0.06	|

-### Give an explanation of the differences in your time measurements.
+### Task: Give an explanation of the differences in your time measurements.

 For every query the number of nodes grows appropriately logarithmically by a base ~n.
 If one node as exactly ten endorsements then the number of nodes would grow logarithmically with base 10 example 10 (first depth), 100 (second depth), 1000 (third depth etc.